 After struggling with anxiety for about 30 years, I finally found something that works.
 As of today, I have not been anxious for over a year — which is surprising, given the circumstances I have been through.

 My first anxiety attack came at 21 when I was a senior in college — many years ago.
-It came totally out of the blue — it must have been triggered by a train of thought, which I totally didn’t notice.
+It came totally out of the blue — it must have been triggered by a train of thought that I totally didn’t notice.
 And it felt so bad, I had to excuse myself and go out to breathe it away.

 Since then I would get it every once in a while — and always out of the blue.
 Trying to “figure it out” never helped.
 In fact, it made it worse.
 I couldn’t trace it to any external cause.